Gloriavale Christian Community: Coronial inquiry into Sincere Standtrue's death

-Beginning in 20 May 2024, Coroner Alexandra Cunninghame held an inquiry into the death of 20-year old Sincere Standtrue, who sustained critical injuries on 23 October 2018 at a Gloriavale paintshop where he worked.
+Beginning on 20 May 2024, Coroner Alexandra Cunninghame held an inquiry into the death of 20-year old Sincere Standtrue, who sustained critical injuries on 23 October 2018 at a Gloriavale paintshop where he worked.
 He subsequently died at Christchurch Hospital on 2 November.
 The inquiry will consider whether Standtrue's death was a suicide or whether he died in different circumstances.
 The inquiry will be held in June and August 2024, and will hear from witnesses about Standtrue's state of mind at the time of his death, allegations of bullying and harmful sexual behaviour, how Standtrue coped with life in the community and other factors that caused his death.
 Over 50 witnesses are expected to testify.
-On 23 May, his younger sister Rose Standtrue testified that her brother endured bullying, shaming and beatings at Gloriavale.
+On 23 May, his younger sister Rose Standtrue testified that her brother endured bullying, shaming, and beatings at Gloriavale.

 On 19 March 2025, Coroner Cunnighame ruled that Standtrue's death was an accident caused by "blacking out" rather than suicide.
 Standtrue's sister Rose disputed the Coroner's finding and criticised both the inquiry and the Police investigation for allegedly leaving out information.

+Third Employment Court case

+In mid-August 2026, nine former Gloriavale members sought legal damages and declarations of slavery and servitude after Employment Court Judge Christina Inglis ruled that the Labour Inspectorate had failed to properly investigate allegations of forced labour, child labour, slavery and servitude at Gloriavale between 2017 and 2021.
+The Employment Court also found that labour inspectors's failure to investigate the conditions of children was a legal error due to legislation defining an "employee" as a "person of any age."
+The nine plaintiffs have each sought $250,000, totaling $2.25 million in damages.